LaunchPadLab/lp-components/docs.md

 Unlike `react-modal`, this component does not require an `isOpen` prop to render.
 However, that prop can still be used in the case where animations are necessary- see [this issue][169].

+Note: this component requires custom styles.
+These styles can be imported from the `lib/styles` folder as shown inn the example below.

 ### Parameters

 -   `onClose` **[Function][144]** A handler for closing the modal.
 May be triggered via the close button, and outside click, or a key press.